-Gladstone Land (LAND)
+1. Gladstone Land (LAND)

 The REIT currently owns over $900 million in farmland and takes advantage of diversification by growing over 45 individual crops across 100+ farms.
-Since its inception in 1997, LAND has delivered consistent dividends to their investors every month.
+Since its inception in 1997, LAND has delivered consistent monthly dividends to its investors.

-Farmland Partners (FPI)
+2. Farmland Partners (FPI)

 The REIT specializes in farms that grow commodity crops like corn, soybeans, and cotton.
-By doing so, they are able to take advantage of economies of scale and deep knowledge of best practices.
-The company has paid out a stable quarterly dividend since their IPO in 2014.
+By doing so, they can use economies of scale and deep knowledge of best practices.
+The company has paid a stable quarterly dividend since its IPO in 2014.

 Here's our full article on farmland REITs.

 Why Invest In Farmland?

 So, why might you want to own a piece of farmland yourself?

 Investing in real estate carries a lot of unique benefits, one of them being the tax benefits you do not see with other investments out there.
 In addition, spreading your money across different asset classes helps mitigate risk.

 Lastly, returns from farmland have kept pace with and, sometimes, exceeded the stock market, with significantly less volatility.